 In 2015 the FTC filed a lawsuit accused Vemma of operating a pyramid scheme

-and put the company out of business in 2016.
+and putting the company out of business in 2016.

-The FTC found Vemma to be a pyramid scheme based on the company compensation plan, which distributors were forced to purchase overpriced products to earn the commission.
+The Court agreed with the FTC and found Vemma to be a pyramid scheme based on the company compensation plan, in which distributors were forced to purchase overpriced products to earn the commission.

 The only way to sell Vemma products was by recruiting others to join the business.